stacieherrington/friends-fur-real/README.md

 ## The future of FriendsFurReal

 We are excited about the future pawsibilities for our site.
 The following are features we would like to add soon.
+- Handle success and handle request error for all the forms.
 - Pagination on pets list and stories list.
 - More filters on pets list page.
 - The ability to favorite a pet.